redditbooru/reddit-booru/README.md

 ### Configuration

-RedditBooru can be setup to run multiple frontends with a single backend (though, some work still needed).
+RedditBooru can be setup to run multiple frontends with a single backend (though some work is still needed).
 Given that, there are two configuration files:

 - `config.php`: This is the backend config which configures "global" things like database, AWS/S3 credentials, etc. Checkout `config.sample.php` for more info.
 - `app-config.php`: The configuration file for a frontend, things like images URL, image storage location, etc. Checkout `app-config.sample.php` for more info.